MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-memory-issues.md

 To diagnose internal memory pressure caused by modules (DLLs) inside SQL Server, use the following approach:

-- If SQL Server isn't* using [Locked Pages in Memory](/sql/database-engine/configure-windows/enable-the-lock-pages-in-memory-option-windows) (AWE API), then most its memory is reflected in the **Process:Private Bytes** counter (`SQLServr` instance) in Performance Monitor.
-The overall memory usage coming from within SQL Server engine is reflected in **SQL Server:Memory Manager: Total Server Memory (KB)** counter.
-If you find a significant difference between the value **Process:Private Bytes** and **SQL Server:Memory Manager: Total Server Memory (KB)**, then that difference is likely coming from a DLL (linked server, XP, SQLCLR, etc.).
-For example if **Private bytes** is 300 GB and **Total Server Memory** is 250 GB, then approximately 50 GB of the overall memory in the process is coming from outside SQL Server engine.
+- If SQL Server isn't using [Locked Pages in Memory](/sql/database-engine/configure-windows/enable-the-lock-pages-in-memory-option-windows) (AWE API), then most of its memory is reflected in the **Process:Private Bytes** counter (`SQLServr` instance) in Performance Monitor.
+The overall memory usage coming from within the SQL Server engine is reflected in the **SQL Server:Memory Manager: Total Server Memory (KB)** counter.
+If you find a significant difference between the value **Process:Private Bytes** and **SQL Server:Memory Manager: Total Server Memory (KB)**, then that difference is likely coming from a DLL (linked server, XP, SQLCLR, and so on).
+For example, if **Private bytes** is 300 GB and **Total Server Memory** is 250 GB, then approximately 50 GB of the overall memory in the process is coming from outside the SQL Server engine.

-- If SQL Server is using Locked Pages in Memory (AWE API), then it's more challenging to identify the issue because Performance monitor doesn't offer AWE counters that track memory usage for individual processes.
-The overall memory usage coming from within SQL Server engine is reflected in **SQL Server:Memory Manager: Total Server Memory (KB)** counter.
+- If SQL Server is using Locked Pages in Memory (AWE API), then it's more challenging to identify the issue because the Performance monitor doesn't offer AWE counters that track memory usage for individual processes.
+The overall memory usage coming from within the SQL Server engine is reflected in the **SQL Server:Memory Manager: Total Server Memory (KB)** counter.
 Typical **Process:Private Bytes** values may vary between 300 MB and 1-2 GB overall.
-If you find a significant usage of **Process:Private Bytes** beyond this typical use, then the difference is likely coming from a DLL (linked server, XP, SQLCLR, etc.).
-For example, if **Private bytes** counter is 5-4 GB and SQL Server is using Locked Pages in Memory (AWE), then a large part of the Private bytes may be coming from outside SQL Server engine.
+If you find a significant usage of **Process:Private Bytes** beyond this typical use, then the difference is likely coming from a DLL (linked server, XP, SQLCLR, and so on).
+For example, if **Private bytes** counter is 5-4 GB and SQL Server is using Locked Pages in Memory (AWE), then a large part of the Private bytes may be coming from outside the SQL Server engine.
 This is an approximation technique.

 - Use the Tasklist utility to identify any DLLs that are loaded inside SQL Server space: